mlekhi/alchemy-matchmaking/README.md

 - [ ] Optimize similarity thresholds for ideal matching.
 - [ ] Improve UI responsiveness.
 - [ ] Deploy to Vercel.

+---
+This document serves as a full project proposal with clear **setup instructions, technical methodology, individual question matching, cross-matching logic, and a structured to-do list** to guide implementation.